aws-amplify/docs/cli/hosting.md

 ## Workflow
 - `amplify hosting add`<br/>
 This adds the hosting resources to the backend.
 The command will first prompt for environment selection, either DEV or PROD.
-Upon completion, the cloudformation template for the resources is placed in the amplify/backend/hosting directory. <br/><br/>
+Upon completion, the CloudFormation template for the resources is placed in the amplify/backend/hosting directory. <br/><br/>
 - `amplify hosting configure`<br/>
 This command walks through the steps to configure the different sections of the resources used in hosting, including S3, CloudFront, and publish ignore.
 See below for more details.<br/><br/>
 - `amplify publish`<br/>